alesbe/alesbe/README.md

 ## Interests
 - 🔮 App/Web development (Both frontend and backend!)
+- ☁️ Cloud computing and descentralization
 - ⚙️ Low-level programming and understand how things works
 - 📜 Learning new programming languages and paradigms
 - 🐧 [Linux](https://github.com/alesbe/dotfiles)
-- ☁️ Cloud computing and descentralization
 - 🧰 Open source projects

 ## Languages
 - ☕ Java
 - 🗺️ Javascript / Typescript
+- 🐍 Python
 - 🖼️ HTML / SCSS
 - 🔩 C++
-- 🐍 Python
 - ...
-- 🧠 Those are my main ones, ease to learn new languages and frameworks!
+- 🧠 Those are my main ones, but I have ease to learn new languages and frameworks!

 ## Frameworks and technologies
 - 📐 Angular